-The nature of the Group's environmentally sustainable business evidences the Directors' aim that the Group be and remain a contributing and good "corporate citizen".
+The very nature of the Group's environmentally sustainable business, led by the Accoya® project in China, evidences the Directors' aim that the Group be and remain a contributing and good corporate citizen.

-Our business is about sustainability.
-We want to help to ensure that our planet's precious resources are used appropriately for the benefit of current and future generations.
-The Board considers that the business and strategic decisions which it takes now in furtherance of the Group's business objectives are of long-term benefit for the global environment, reducing the need for hardwood deforestation and maintaining the hardwood habitat for wildlife.
+CBM's Group's business is about sustainability.
+The Company strives to ensure that our planet's precious resources are used appropriately for the benefit of current and future generations.
+The Board considers that the business and strategic decisions which it takes now in furtherance of the Group's business objectives are of long-term benefit for the global environment, reducing GHG emissions and the need for hardwood deforestation.